 A couple of days ago I received CBS News article about former President Jimmy Carter titled, Jimmy Carter on his journey of “Faith”.
 It was an interview with Jane Pauley about his impressions on life, religion, politics and the current state of affairs in this country.
 It also served to promote for his new book, “Faith: A Journey for All” (published by Simon & Schuster, a CBS company) https://www.cbsnews.com/news/jimmy-carter-on-his-journey-of-faith/

 Jimmy Carter has been a favorite of mine for a long time.
-Even though he was a one-term president, his life out of office has been remarkable in terms of his work with human trafficking, civil rights, world peace etc. What I like the most about Jimmy Carter is that he has always been very clear about the importance of maintaining the separation of church and state.
+Even though he was a one-term president, his life out of office has been remarkable in terms of his work with human trafficking, civil rights, world peace etc. What I like the most about Jimmy Carter is that although his faith is part of who he is, he has always been very clear about the importance of maintaining the separation of church and state.
 President Carter has used the Biblical passage in Matthew 22: 20-22 to support his stance with religious leaders in this country.
 In this passage, Jesus of Nazareth is asked by a prominent religious group of the time if they should give “the tribute to Caesar”.
-Jesus asks them to show him a coin and poses the question, “Whose image is this?”
+Jesus asked them to show him a coin and poses the question, “Whose image is this?”
 When they respond, “It’s Caesar”.
 He gives them back the coin and simply tells them “then give to Caesar what is Caesar’s”

-I believe that the religious leaders of our time are very much like the High Priests in Jesus time.
-In a simple comparison, both groups are driven by special interests that benefit them over the common good.
-They get caught up trying to maintain the status quo by clinging to archaic traditions and forgetting basic spiritual teachings.
-Christian religious leaders in this country have overstepped the boundaries and not for the good of the faithful.
-I can also easily compare their increasing influence over our government policies to Ayatollah Khomeini’s surge to power in Iran in 1979.
-This meshing of fundamentalist and conservative values in current political trends is what is causing such divisiveness in our country.
-On the surface, it appears that it is merely tension among racial or ethnic groups but unfortunately we often see that the churches can turn family members against each other for the “sake of the Gospel”.
-We remember that Christians were OK with slavery because the Bible talks about Christian slaves.
+The meshing of fundamentalist and conservative “values” in current political trends is part of what is causing such divisiveness in our country.
+On the surface, it appears that it is merely tension among racial or ethnic groups.
+Unfortunately, we often see that the churches can turn believers against each other for the “sake of the Gospel”.
+We can look back to see that Christians were OK with slavery because the Bible talks about Christian slaves.
 Now we see that many prominent Christian groups are hateful toward the LGBT groups.
-They are Ok with domestic violence and rape of a wife.
-They want to provide medical care s they see fit – Cialis for men but not birth control for women and I can go on.
+They are Ok with domestic violence and rape of a wife because of a verse in the Bible written to address a particular faith community.
+These groups advocate for employers to provide medical care s they see fit – Cialis for men but not birth control for women and I can go on.

 Twelve years ago I converted to Catholicism with all its scandals and turbulent history.
-I was at a time in my life when I craved spirituality but did not want to go back to my previous involvement in” holiness churches”.
+It was at a time in my life when I craved spirituality but did not want to go back to my previous involvement in” holiness churches”.
 I was fortunate to find a Catholic Community that met my needs.
 I had friends, members of the local parish who were good, sincere, caring souls.
 I decided to take a closer look.
 The Pastor was an Augustinian Friar who demonstrated a great love for the people in the immigrant city where he served.
-I was taught the difference between traditions, rituals and a personal spiritual relationship with God.
-Contrary to what I had been taught, this was not mindless idol worship but rather these are tools to help enhance our spiritual practice and connection with God.
-This community participated in a different yet fulfilling type of worship.
-All within the Christian teachings of the Catholic Church.
+I was taught the importance and the difference between traditions, rituals and a personal spiritual relationship with God.
+Contrary to what I had been taught, this was not mindless idol worship, but rather these traditions are tools to help enhance our spiritual practice and connection with God.
+This community participated in different yet fulfilling types of worship; all within the Christian teachings of the Catholic Church.